alamine53/designer/README.md

 # Designer

-A simple monospaced resume theme for Hugo.
-It has originated from [ojroques/hugo-researcher](https://github.com/ojroques/hugo-researcher) and the design is inspired by [nezu.worl](https://nezu.world/)
+A simple, newspaper-styled theme for Hugo inspired by [ojroques/hugo-researcher](https://github.com/ojroques/hugo-researcher) and [nezu.world](https://nezu.world/)
-To add custom fonts, go to baseof.html in "layouts/default" and import the link at the top of the page, then edit config correspondingly.
+Import custom fonts by setting the `import` tag at the top of the baseof.html page in "layouts/default" and editing config correspondingly.

 ## Installation
 This theme uses Sass to generate CSS files so make sure you have the